Data-Driven Retrospective Cost Adaptive Control for Flight Control Application: Adaptive Flight Control

 Adaptive control is applied with $T_\rms = 0.1$ s/step, $E= 1,$ $p_{\rmc, 0} =10^4,$ $\eta = 8,$ $n_\rmc = 30,$ $E_z = 1,$ $E_u = 0 ,$ $E_{\Delta u} = 0.01,$ $\varepsilon = 0.02,$ $\tau_{\rmn} = 60,$ $\tau_{\rmd} = 240,$ and $\bar u = 30 \ {\rm deg}.$ The response to a sequence of step commands in the presence of zero-mean, Gaussian white-noise disturbance is shown in Figure \ref{eg2_FlexACa}. \mbox{ $\diamond$}

 \end{example}

 \begin{example} \textit{Flutter suppression.} Consider the Benchmark Active Control Technology (BACT) for Active Control Design Applications \cite{waszakAIAA,waszak1998modeling}, which represents a wind-tunnel mounted wing that can translate vertically and pitch, and has a trailing edge flap as a control surface, as shown in Figure \ref{bactmodel}.
-Stiffness and damping affects the dynamics in translation and pitch.
+Various control techniques have been used to demonstrate flutter suppression in BACT \cite{BACT1, MukhopadhyayBACT, BACT2, BACT3, BACT4}.
+The BACT model incorporates a vertical spring and damper to model vertical aerodynamic forces, as well as a rotational spring and damper to model aerodynamic torques.

 Accelerometers mounted on the leading and trailing edges of the wing measure the leading-edge normal acceleration $a_{\rm LE}$ and trailing-edge normal acceleration $a_{\rm TE}$, respectively.
 The flutter-suppression objective is to drive $a_{\rm LE}$ and $a_{\rm TE}$ to $0$ using the control surface deflection $\delta_{\rm TE}$, in the presence of turbulence.
 Second-order actuator dynamics and a second-order Dryden wind turbulence model are included in BACT.
 The disturbance $\overline{w}_{k,i}$ represents the input to the second-order Dryden wind-turbulence model.
-BACT is an 8th-order, two-output-one-input, continuous-time, unstable, linear time-varying system with nonzero matrix $D$, whose state-space matrices are functions of the freestream velocity $U_0.$ For this example the freestream velocity is varied as
+BACT is an 8th-order, two-output-one-input, continuous-time, unstable, NMP, linear time-varying system with direct feedthrough, whose state-space matrices are functions of the freestream velocity $U_0.$ For this example the freestream velocity is varied as

 The onset, duration, and time-dependence of the change of freestream velocity, which occurs during $[ 2, 6] \ \rms$, are assumed to be unknown to the control algorithm.
 The details of BACT are found in \cite{waszak1998modeling}.